Robust Decision Aggregation with Adversarial Experts: General Model

-The proof is deferred to \Cref{apx:general}.
 Now we define the sensitive parameter in the binary state case, where the benchmark function can be represented by a real number.
 Intuitively, it measures the greatest change $k$ experts can make regarding the benchmark function.

 \begin{definition}[sensitive parameter, binary] When $|\Omega|=2$, for any benchmark function $opt$, the sensitive parameter is defined by

 \end{definition}